-Figure 2.62: User Settings - Time Setup
+Figure 2.63: User Settings - Time Setup

-The Time Setup option allows users to set the exact time and date information as well as regional and timezone settings for a tranmitter location.
-All data received from the AUI server (i.e., logs) are timestamped in UTC time.
-Setting the time zone information allows this timestamp to be adjusted for the user-specific time zone.
+The Time Setup option allows users to set the exact time and date information as well as regional and timezone settings for a transmitter location.
+All data received from the AUI server (i.e., logs) are time-stamped in UTC time.
+Setting the time zone information allows this timestamp to be adjusted for the user-specific time zone, and ensures the clock will adjust automatically for daylight savings time (if applicable).